 - B. The Program's official Radiation Safety monitor. - IV.
-The male student must not wear the following accessory articles while in the clinical setting: - A. Rings (other than wedding or school rings) - B. Bracelets - C. Ostentatious and/or "Fad" watches, and/or watch bands - D. Sunglasses - E. Unofficial pins - F. Unofficial patches
+The male student must not wear the following accessory articles while in the clinical setting: - Rings (other than wedding or school rings) A. - Bracelets Β. - C. Ostentatious and/or "Fad" watches, and/or watch bands - D. Sunglasses - Unofficial pins E. - F. Unofficial patches